BIPN162/BIPN162.github.io/readme.md

 Like all 4-unit courses at UCSD, this course will meet for 4 hours (T/Th, with discussion sections Friday; <a href="https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudent.htm">Schedule of Classes</a>) and will assign work (including reviewing lecture material) amounting to about 8 hours of work outside of class.
 Each week you will complete a coding problem set that will help you develop the skills you need to work with our datasets.
 In addition, there will be 2 or 3 bigger projects to complete throughout the course.

 ### I'm a biology major.
 Why should I care about coding?
-Programming skills are increasingly useful in biology and neuroscience.
+Programming and data science skills are increasingly useful in biology and <a href="https://medium.com/the-spike/a-neural-data-science-how-and-why-d7e3969086f2">neuroscience in particular</a>.
 The ability to code will enable you to acquire, analyze, and visualize your data.
 Plus, coding is quite useful beyond biology -- why not learn while looking at brains?

 ### Who's teaching this course?
 In Winter 2020, this course is being taught by Dr. Ashley Juavinett.
 I'm developing the course with Dr. Brad Voytek (Cognitive Science) who will be teaching a COGS version of the course in the future.